Milton Keynes Dons F.C.: Stadium

 The club's first stadium was the National Hockey Stadium, which was temporarily converted for football for the duration of the club's stay.
 Their lease on the venue ended in May 2007.

 On 18 July 2007, the club's new 30,500 capacity stadium, Stadium MK in Denbigh hosted its first game, a restricted-entrance event against a young Chelsea XI.
 The stadium was officially opened on 29 November 2007 by Queen Elizabeth II.
 The stadium features an open concourse at the top of the lower tier, an integrated hotel with rooms looking over the pitch and conference facilities.
 The complex was to include a 3,000 capacity indoor arena, where the MK Lions basketball team would be based, but completion of this arena was delayed due to deferral of proposed commercial developments around the site.

 In May 2009, the stadium was named as one of 15 stadia put forward as potential hosts for the England 2018 FIFA World Cup bid, which would include increasing capacity to 44,000, however England's bid was later unsuccessful.
-In recent years Stadium MK has played host to the 2014 FA Women's Cup Final as well as three Rugby World Cup 2015 fixtures.
-It is due to host several UEFA Women's Euro 2022 fixtures in July 2022.
+In recent years Stadium MK has played host to the 2014 FA Women's Cup final, three Rugby World Cup 2015 fixtures and four matches (including a semi-final) of the UEFA Women's Euro 2022.